The therapy formerly known as shock treatment is making a comeback.

 In 2007, former Missouri Senator Thomas Eagleton, 77, passed away.
 Sen Eagleton is best remembered for being dumped as George McGovern’s running mate during the 1972 Presidential campaign when news of his ECT treatments for depression was made public.
 The stigma of the treatment turned out to be worse than the stigma of his depression.
 It has been speculated that McGovern might have kept Eagleton as his running mate had only the depression been disclosed.

-Ironically, McGovern lost to Richard Nixon, who did not disclose his severe paranoia and other strange behaviors, who exhibited extremely bad judgment, mentally fell apart as the consequences of his actions sheeted home to him, and ultimately resigned in disgrace.
+Ironically, McGovern lost to Richard Nixon, who did not disclose his severe paranoia and other strange behaviors, who exhibited extremely bad judgment in his second term of office, mentally fell apart as the consequences of his actions sheeted home to him, and ultimately resigned in disgrace.
 By contrast, Missouri voters saw Eagelton fit enough to return him back to the Senate twice more.
 In 2005, he informed the authors of "Shock" that "I have not had a depression since the mid-1960s."